 Our Early Years in Ireland

 Coming from the Four Islands (the chosen few, the educated ones) and neighbouring Flanders (the farmers supporting the chosen few), the new arrivals of the Menapii settled in the area of present-day Leighlinbridge, Co.
-Carlow (locate Menapii on map below).
+Carlow (locate Menapii in the lower right portion of the map below).